 8.4 Calculating Line Loss Constants

 (1) Line loss compensation calculations with electronic meters are accomplished internally with firmware.
 Various information about the radial line is required to calculate the value, which is programmed into the meter.
-It is not practical to compensate for line losses in a network connected line, only radial lines.

 (2) The following information is required about the line: